changah-song/fluent-fable/frontend/README.md

 - user login 🟥

 - flashcard section ... 🟥
+- highlighting sentence when pressed again (why is it so hard!! ahhhh) 🟥

 ## Done

+- modal popup when hanja is pressed ✅

+- papago and google switching properly ✅
 - change toggle from switch to sliding touchableopacity ✅
 - i don't think it's necessary to call stemming when in translator mode ✅
     - solved by separation of concerns and better file managing :))